yoniblum/ENG4000-Team-A-F/docs/gate4-systemhealthreporting/systemhealthreporting.md

 Addresses: What is this project about and Why?
 At of the start of the winter semester, our team decided to split into two-subteams.
 One dealing with the pump device, and the other dealing with failure reporting and visualizing system health.
 I took ownership of the latter.
 (More information about our project can be found [**here**](https://drive.google.com/file/d/1fbR2aad2eUqU_aILc2vjHCjWiD7Ffg1f/view?usp=sharing).)

 In this part of the project, under the supervision of Professor.Franz Newland, I’m building a robust mechanism to collect health data of the automated BVM system.
-The end-goal is to share this data with the ambulance crew, and the base station personnel that monitor the health of the system.
+The end-goal is to share this data real-time with the ambulance crew and base station personnel that monitor the health of the system.

 ### Product Vision
 Addresses: What is it doing?